waTeim/node-julia/README.md

 # Limitations

-* Julia composite types are currently not supported.

 * Julia invocations are currently synchronous.

 * Linux Julia installations must compile using -Bsymbolic-functions to avoid mismatched use of libuv, and is now the default.
-However, builds of Julia prior to Dec 1, 2014 may still have this problem [see here](http://node-julia.readme.io/v0.2.2/docs/use-of-libuv) for more information.
+However, builds of Julia prior to Dec 1, 2014 may still have this problem [see here](http://node-julia.readme.io/v0.2.3/docs/use-of-libuv) for more information.

 * Work on Windows support is in progress.